Jumpstart Your Novel: How To Start Writing A Book – Jericho Writers

 Why choose this course?

-Flexible learning The course fits in easily with your lifestyle as well providing regular deadlines to keep you motivated.
+Flexible learning Study when suits you in a fully tutored course with deadlines to keep you motivated.
 With lifetime access to the course materials, you can come back for reminder lessons whenever needed

 Personalised tutor feedback You’ll receive heaps of helpful feedback from your tutor through written feedback on your final assignment and a 121 video call.
 Plus, your tutor will be on hand to answer your questions via fortnightly live webchats and our dedicated ‘ask me anything’ forum